Gurgaon: Demographics

-The Gurugram district area has an estimated population of 11,53,000, according to the 2011 Census of India.
+The Gurgaon city area has an estimated population of 876,969, according to the 2011 Census of India.

 Religion

-Hinduism is the most popular religion in Gurgaon, followed by Islam, and Sikhism.
-There are small numbers of Christian, and Buddhist followers.
-Gurgaon has adherents of Hinduism, Sikhism, Islam, Buddhism, Jainism, Christianity and the Baháʼí Faith, amongst others.
+Hinduism is the most popular religion in Gurgaon, followed by Islam, Sikhism, and small numbers of Christian and Buddhist followers.
+Gurgaon has adherents of Hinduism, Sikhism, Islam, Buddhism, Jainism, Christianity and the Baháʼí Faith, among others.
 There are several places of worship for major religions, including mandirs, gurdwaras, mosques and churches.

 Sheetla Mata Mandir, located at the heart of Gurgaon, is a temple dedicated to the wife of Guru Dronacharya, Kripi.
 The temple hosts fairs and people come to seek blessings of Sheetla Mata, earlier known as Kripi.
+Sai Ka Aangan temple, spread over an area of 36,000 square feet, is dedicated to Shirdi Sai Baba and has a life size idol of him.

-Sai Ka Aangan temple, spread over an area of 36,000 square feet, is dedicated to Shirdi Sai Baba & has life size idol of him.
+At the time of the 2011 Census of India, 74.18% of the population spoke Hindi, 9.02% Haryanvi, 3.78% Punjabi, 3.59% Bengali and 1.95% Bhojpuri as their first language.